First Baptist Church of North Stonington

-The Church at Westerly has moved.Services begin at 10 a.m.
-Sunday at the Pawcatuck Seventh Day Baptist 120 Main St., Westerly, with a time of fellowship at 9:30 a.m.
+WESTERLY — The Church at Westerly holds it services on Sundays at the Pawcatuck Seventh Day Baptist 120 Main St., beginning at 10 a.m.
 Sunday School for infants to age 12 is held during the service.
 Wednesday Youth Group for grades 7 to 12 begins at 6:30 p.m.

 The location is handicap accessible.
 Contact Pastor Fred at 401-533-7206 with any needs or questions.